seschwartz8/VendorTracker.Solution/README.md

 - When user submits new order, he is taken back to specific vender's page
   - Sample input: User clicks submit on order form
   - Expected output: Specific vender page reappears with new order present
-- User can delete all venders
-  - Sample input: User clicks on button to delete all within viewing venders page
-  - Expected output: All venders are removed and page notifies user they have no venders

 ## Known Bugs